Soo-coder/Soo-beginner/README.md

 Hello 👋

-This is my TIL(Today I Learned) repository.
+This is my Blog repository.